UniNE-CHYN/mmappickle/doc/source/quickstart.rst

     [1, 2, 3]

-It is also possible to open the file read-only, in which case any modification will fail:
+It is also possible to open the file in read-only mode, in which case any modification will fail:

 ::